-5 Assessment for Learning
+5 Assessment for learning

 - 5.1 Our school uses the QCA English scales to measure the English language competence of EAL children.
 We record their attainment and progress according to agreed school procedures. - 5.2 The statutory assessment arrangements of the New Curriculum allow us to make special arrangements for children who are learning English as an additional language. - 5.3 In the mathematics tasks and tests at Key Stage 1, we help EAL children by translating English words or phrases in the assessment materials, or non-English words or phrases that the children use in their responses. - 5.4 For the science and written mathematics test at Key Stage 2, we provide verbal or written translations of words or phrases in the test papers which we think are likely to prove difficult to children for whom English is an additional language.
-For the mental arithmetic test at Key Stage 2, we provide a verbal translation of the test to children who have limited English. - 5.5 A Language Support Teacher would be referred to if children need help during the Key Stage 1 and Key Stage 2 assessment periods.
+For the mental arithmetic test at Key Stage 2, we provide a verbal translation of the test to children who have limited English.

-6 Monitoring and Review
+6 Monitoring and review